anshifmonz/bazaar-bloom/README.md

 ## **Installation Guide**
 To set up and run this e-commerce backend locally, follow the steps below:

-Make sure you have Docker installed on your system.

 ### Prerequisites
-- Make sure you have Docker installed on your system.
+- Docker: Make sure Docker is installed on your system.
-- Make sure you have npm installed if you're working with development.
+- npm: If you're working in a development environment, ensure you have npm installed.

-### For Production (or testing)
+### For Production

 Execute the following commands in your terminal